A journey toward planetary intelligence

 We

-What if the encounter of genuinely different minds — across every boundary of culture, belief and way of knowing — could generate something none of them could produce alone?
+What if the encounter of genuinely different ways of knowing and being — across every boundary of culture, belief and tradition — could generate something none of them could produce alone?

 This is not a rhetorical question.
 It is an open one.
-WhatIfWe is the attempt to find out — honestly, rigorously, and together.
+WhatIfWe is the attempt to find out — and to develop the conceptual and experiential basis from which genuine experiments in planetary intelligence can begin.

 Explore

 Every civilisation has wrestled with two fundamental questions.
-Only one has found a home.
+Only one has been made into a shared endeavour.

 The first question